 Q: When do Dual Enrollment classes take place?

 A: The time and day of the class depends on the type of class.
 Classes at the high schools are taught during the day as part of the student's regular school day and by a high school teacher who has been approved by the College administration.
 Online classes follow the format of all courses offered through eLearning, and on-campus classes could potentially be during the day, at night, or on weekends.

 Q How does a high school apply for Dual Enrollment classes?

-- Student/Parent Dual Enrollment Agreement form
+- Dual Enrollment Recommendation form for each student.

 Q: What are the high school Dual Enrollment instructor's responsibilities?